 Fancy an unusual, underground adventure?
 Follow the winding passages of Margate’s Shell Grotto, studded with 4.6 millions shells (make up your own mind about its mysterious origins!).
 Or tour atmospheric Ramsgate Tunnels, the UK’s largest network of civilian wartime tunnels and hear about the ‘Mad Mayor’ who saved the town.

-All very different, all free entry: there’s Turner Contemporary for artistic inspiration; the unique Shrine of St Augustine and The National Pugin Centre; the Spitfire and Hurricane Memorial Museum featuring the iconic RAF fighter planes of the Second World War.
+All very different, all free entry: there’s Turner Contemporary for artistic inspiration; the unique St Augustine and Pugin Shrine and Visitor Centre; the Spitfire and Hurricane Memorial Museum featuring the iconic RAF fighter planes of the Second World War.

 Mosey around a heritage centre, savour the centuries-old peace of an abbey or church, rediscover your favourite childhood toys.
 Take your pick!